vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 ### Join the network

-SPs have to register themselves first by depositing on the Greenfield blockchain as their "Service Stake".
+SPs have to register themselves first by depositing BNB tokens on the Greenfield blockchain as their "Service Stake".
-Validators will go through a dedicated governance procedure to vote for the SPs of their election.
+The validators will go through a dedicated governance procedure to vote for the SPs of their election.
 SPs are encouraged to advertise their information and prove to the community their capability, as SPs have to provide a professional storage system with high-quality SLA.

 It will take several transactions to join the greenfield storage network for storage provider.

-1. The funding account of sp should grant the governance module account to deduct tokens for staking.
+1. The funding account of SP should grant the governance module account to deduct tokens for staking;
-2. The SP submit a `CreateStorageProvider` proposal to governance module
+2. The SP submit a `CreateStorageProvider` proposal to governance module;
-3. Deposit enough tokens for this proposal
+3. Deposit enough BNB tokens for the proposal;
-4. The validators should vote for this proposal.
-Pass or reject.
+4. The validators should either vote `Pass` or `reject` for the proposal;
-5. When enough validators vote the proposal, the storage provider will be automatically created on chain.
+5. When more than half of the validators have voted, the storage provider will be automatically created on chain.

 ### Leave the network